 - Approximately 35% of patients have recurrences of syncope at three years of follow-up.

-- For non-cardiac causes of syncope, excluding children and adolescents, five-year mortality is 30%.
-The presence of the following risk factors is associated with increased mortality at one year (presence of two or more factors is associated with over 16% mortality):
+- For non-cardiac causes of syncope, excluding children and adolescents, the presence of the following risk factors is associated with increased mortality at one year (presence of two or more factors is associated with over 16% mortality):

 - Abnormal ECG (not sinus bradycardia or sinus tachycardia, or nonspecific ST/T-wave changes).